aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 As you can see, the `INSERT` statement is the simplest way to ingest data into Snowflake, however, it has scalability and error-handling limitations when dealing with data sets exceeding the single-digit MiB range.
 For larger data sets, data engineers typically leverage the option to use an ETL/ELT tool to ingest data, or preferably use object storage as an intermediate step alongside `COPY INTO` or `Snowpipe`.

-## COPY INTO
+## COPY

-The `COPY INTO` command enables loading batches of data from staged files to an existing table.
+The `COPY` command enables loading batches of data from staged files to an existing table.
 The files must already be staged in one of the following locations:

 - Named internal stage (or table/user stage).
-Files can be staged using the PUT command.
+Files can be staged using the `PUT` command.
 - Named external stage that references an external location (Amazon S3, Google Cloud Storage, or Microsoft Azure).
 - External location (Amazon S3, Google Cloud Storage, or Microsoft Azure).